Open-WP-Club/WP-eu-vat/README.md

-# EU VAT Number for WooCommerce
+# WordPress EU VAT

 ## Description

-EU VAT Number for WooCommerce is a plugin that helps online store owners comply with EU VAT regulations.
+WordPress EU VAT is a plugin that helps online store owners comply with EU VAT regulations.
 It collects and validates VAT numbers at checkout, removes VAT charges for eligible EU businesses, and handles EU tax requirements for digital goods.

 ## Features